Working Skills Centre’s 40 Year Journey

 2008:

-• Academy of Computer & Employment Skills (A.C.E.S.) received its business licence after WSC was registered as a private career college under the Private Career Colleges Act, 2005.
+• Academy of Computer & Employment Skills (A.C.E.S.) received its business licence after WSC was registered under the Career Colleges Act, 2005.
 Two Diploma programs, Computerized Office Administration and Computerized Accounting received Ministry of Training, Colleges and Universities’ approval.

 • WSC refurbished the facility and purchases state of the art equipment after receiving a capital grant from the Ontario Trillium Foundation.